 You can browse the old site at any point in its existence and play around with the features by going here and selecting any date you want at the top.
 That link will bring you to September 2005.
 Or you can read the tabs below to see the information and “Easter Eggs” that we archived.

 Order Outline: Go to the “Extra Stuff” section.
 Take the pen off the string, and drag it over to the blank sheet with the yellow thumbtack.
 Draw a lightning bolt in the middle of the sheet.
 Try to keep the pen as steady and centered as possible.
-It will reveal one of the revisions Jo made when planning Order of the Phoenix.
+It will reveal one of the revisions Rowling made when planning Order of the Phoenix.
 It includes some chapter names that were changed as well a few ideas that didn’t make the final draft.

 Magical Creatures: Go to the “Links” area and click on the thin red book on the second shelf, Ancient Runes Made Easy.
 It reveals some information on several different magical creatures.